Study the contributions of S, P, and D-wave resonances to the quasi-two-body decays $B^{0}_{s} \rightarrow \psi(3686,3770)K\pi$ in perturbative QCD approach: Computational framework

-where $\Gamma_{\emph{i}}$ and $m_{\emph{i}}$ represent the width and the pole mass of the corresponding resonance states. $\emph{L}_{\emph{R}}$ stands for the orbital angular momentum, and 0, 1, 2 are taken as its values for the S, P, D-wave, respectively.
-According to the Ref.~\cite{763292016}, a relation can be obtained as
+where $\Gamma_{\emph{i}}$ and $m_{\emph{i}}$ denote the width and the pole mass, respectively, of the corresponding resonance, $\emph{L}_{\emph{R}}$ represents the orbital angular momentum, with values of 0, 1 and 2 for the S, P, and D-wave, respectively.
+According to the study by Wang and Li~\cite{763292016}, the following relation can be obtained